Updated on 22 June 2018: 3 years after Brain Surgery

 As I kept losing control of more and more of my body functions, my consciousness started isolating itself (even from cognition) and looking at my body as a container rather than a wholesome person.
 It could have also been a coping mechanism to deal with the chronic pain and fatigue.
 It is hard to describe as some of the psychiatric symptoms tend to be philosophical.
 I don’t know what that feels like anymore but I found this excerpt from my diary entry on 15 Jan 2015:

 “I want you to picture this scenario – one of the headlights of your car broke and needs mending.
 What do you do?
 Do you stop going to work until you get it repaired?
-Or do you still keep doing everything as usual and get it repaired as and when you find the time?
+Or do you still keep doing everything as usual and get it repaired when you find the time?
 I’d assume the latter.

 A lot of you have been asking me what it is like to have a tumor.
 Well, quite similar to the above scenario, only a little different.
 If you hurt your hand, your brain would know it.
 But if there is a problem with the brain, I’d know it!
 The body is very similar to a vehicle – it gives you a physical manifestation, the brain being the control center.
 The subtle difference is that there is a ‘me’ that the brain belongs to.
 So, in short, to have a tumor in your brain is like separating your consciousness from the rest of your body and then looking at what it has to offer.”